Infineon/hackathon/README.md

 ## Running the Example

 ### Overview
-The example is meant to help you to understand  how the gripper can be programmed and how you can communicate, with the motor controller (IFX007T Shield 2 Go), the angle sensor (TLE5012B E1000) and the 3D Magnetic Sensor.
+The example is meant to help you to understand  how the gripper can be programmed and how you can communicate, with the motor controller (IFX007T Shield 2Go), the angle sensor (TLE5012B E1000) and the 3D Magnetic Sensor.
 It's not mandatory to run the example or to follow the same approach, but it is recommended that you can understand the whole system and also FOC.
 Feel free to refer to the documention pages linked below and follow a different approach.